SuaveIO/suave/README.md

 value for another function body's call-site, put that parameter before more-often-varying parameters in the function signature.

+## Building the website

+Run the following in the docs directory.
+It requires Ruby installed.

+``
+bundle exec jekyll build
+``

 ## Testing

 Run Tests as a console app.
 Return status code = 0 means success.